cheredia19/all-sog-medals/README.md

 The **2008 Beijing Olympic Games** took place in the capital of the People's Republic of China from August 8 to 24.
 The event featured 302 events in 28 sports.
 In addition to Beijing, other cities in China held sporting events.

-More than 11,800 athletes were initially registered, but only 10,902 athletes participated in the Games, excluding injured and disqualified athletes.
-Of these, 6,294 were men and 4,608 were women.
+10,942 athletes participated in the Games.
+Of these, 6,305 were men and 4,637 were women.

 Jamaican sprinter [Usain Bolt](https://olympics.com/en/athletes/usain-bolt) won the gold medal and world record in the 100 and 200 meters.
 American swimmer **Michael Phelps added 8 gold medals** to his list of Olympic achievements.
 He surpassed Mark Spitz regarding the most gold medals won in a single event (Munich 1972).